 How to Use and Read a Tape Measure

 There are several different ways to read a tape measure, but first, you need to find out what kind of tape measure you have.
-There are standard, or imperial tape measures, and metric tape measures.
+There are standard or imperial tape measures and metric tape measures.
 Imperial tapes feature inches, while metric tapes measure centimeters and millimeters.
 Some models have both imperial and metric measurements.
 Look for a tape measure that best fits your needs and feels comfortable.
-But, before we get to reading a tape measure you need to know how to use it.
+But, before we get to reading a tape measure, you must know how to use it.

 How to Use a Tape Measure